wesql/wescale/doc/RFCS/20230809_LeastBusyConnectionLoadBalancePolicy.md

 # Summary

-The proposal aims to add new policy (LEAST_BUSY_CONNECTIONS, LEAST_GLOBAL_BUSY_CONNECTIONS) to vtgate's existing load balancer.
+The proposal aims to add new policy (LEAST_MYSQL_CONNECTED_CONNECTIONS, LEAST_MYSQL_RUNNING_CONNECTIONS, LEAST_TABLET_INUSE_CONNECTIONS) to vtgate's existing load balancer.
 The new policy will enable vtgate to pick vttablet with the least busy connections to its managed mysqld instance or vttablet which manages the mysqld with the minimal busy connections.

 # Motivation